plone/plone.session/README.txt

 There are some downsides to this approach:

-* if a users password is changed or disabled session identifiers will continue to work, making it hard to lock out individual users.
+* if a user's password is changed or disabled session identifiers will continue to work, making it hard to lock out individual users.
 * a user must have cookies enabled.

 A session cookie is used to track sessions; that means that as long as